Mandanamohi/Hangman/README.md

             print('Congratulations.
 You won the game!')
             break

-# Test the game
 word_list = ['apple', 'banana', 'orange']
 play_game(word_list)

 In this code, the play_game function orchestrates the game flow.
 It initializes the number of lives, creates an instance of the Hangman class with the provided word list and number of lives, and then enters a while loop to play the game.
 It checks if the number of lives is zero, in which case the game ends and the player loses.
 If not, it checks if there are still letters left to guess, and if so, it calls the ask_for_input method to prompt the player for a guess.
 Finally, it checks if the player has won by guessing all the letters in the word.
-Outside the function, we call play_game with the word list to start the game.**
+Outside the function, we call play_game with the word list to start the game.